 · Water is available from campsite taps, and Cabin #4.
 Bring a water container.

 · Maps and Directions will be available to groups requiring food supplies throughout the weekend.

 · There are lots of grocery stores and fast food venues within 3 kms of the campsite.

-· Cars will not be allow to stay in the camping area but must be left at the parking lot.
+· Cars will not be allowed to stay in the camping area but must be left at the parking lot.
 If the field is dry enough, you may be able to drive in to drop gear.
 Alternatively, you may have to carry your gear for up to 5 minutes over level ground to your campsite, so pack accordingly.

 · There are very few designated campfire pits in the camping area of the Moot and fires within the City of Oshawa boundaries (as this is) cannot be larger than 15” above the pit grate.
 Camp stoves and BBQs are allowed.

-picnic tables will be available,
+Limited picnic tables will be available,

 please share if you have a small group, it is a great way to meet people!

 Groups are to follow Karl’s 4 rules of Rovering:

 · Nothing Illegal (As per Scouts Canada Code of Conduct)